Welcome to Gateway Therapies

 Phone (07) 3398 9367

-Gateway Therapies is owned and managed by Carina-based Dr Nicole Grant, an Occupational Therapist with over 15 years experience working will individuals of all ages across Brisbane.
+Gateway Therapies Occupational Therapy practice is owned and managed by Carina-based Dr Nicole Grant, an Occupational Therapist with over 15 years experience working will individuals of all ages across Brisbane.

-We work with children and adults to achieve health and wellbeing goals via our mobile therapy service, ensuring you get the right kind of assistance for your needs.
+The Gateway Therapies team of allied health providers work with children and adults to achieve health and wellbeing goals via our mobile occupational therapy service, ensuring you get the right kind of assistance for your needs.
 Contact us today to learn how we can help manage physical disabilities, work-related injuries, developmental delays and neuro-developmental disorders like Autism Spectrum Disorder.

 If you or someone you know needs assistance to develop life skills that may be challenging for any reason, let us open the door to better health management.

-Most people feel more relaxed seeing a therapist in their place of work, home or school.
-For busy families or for children diagnosed with autism, our mobile therapy allows them to meet with a therapist in a familiar setting.
-Our qualified, experienced therapists know that working with individuals in the environment that best suits their lifestyle encourages a positive experience and better results from therapy.
+Most people feel more relaxed seeing an occupational therapist or other allied health provider in their place of work, home or school.
+For busy families or for children diagnosed with autism, our mobile occupational therapy allows them to meet with an occupational therapist in a familiar setting.
+Our qualified, experienced occupational therapists and other allied health providers know that working with individuals in the environment that best suits their lifestyle encourages a positive experience and better results from occupational therapy.

 Approved Providers for: